Total negativity: Characterizations and single-vector tests: Abstract

 \section{Abstract}

 A matrix is called totally negative (totally non-positive) of order $k$, if all its minors of size at most $k$ are negative (non-positive).
-The objective of this article is to provide several novel characterizations of total negativity via the (a) sign non-reversal property, (b) variation diminishing property, and (c) Linear Complementarity Problem.
-More strongly, each of these three characterizations uses a single test vector.
+The objective of this article is to provide several novel characterizations of total negativity via the (a) variation diminishing property, (b) sign non-reversal property, and (c) Linear Complementarity Problem.
+(The last of these provides a novel connection between total negativity and optimization/game theory.)
+More strongly, each of these three characterizations uses a single test vector whose coordinates alternate in sign.
 As an application of the sign non-reversal property, we study the interval hull of two rectangular matrices.
 In particular, we identify two matrices $C^\pm(A,B)$ in the interval hull of matrices $A$ and $B$ that test total negativity of order $k$, simultaneously for the entire interval hull.
-We also show analogous characterizations for totally non-positive matrices.
-These novel characterizations may be considered similar in spirit to fundamental results characterizing totally positive matrices by Brown--Johnstone--MacGibbon [\textit{J. Amer.
-Statist.
-Assoc.} 1981] (see also Gantmacher--Krein, 1950), Choudhury--Kannan--Khare [\textit{Bull.\ London Math.\ Soc.}, in press] and Choudhury [2021 preprint].
-Finally using a 1950 result of Gantmacher--Krein, we show that totally negative/non-positive matrices can not be detected by (single) test vectors from orthants other than the open bi-orthant that have coordinates with alternating signs, via the sign non-reversal property or the variation diminishing property.
+We also show analogous characterizations for totally non-positive matrices and provide a finite set of test matrices to detect the total non-positivity property of an interval hull.
+These novel characterizations may be considered similar in spirit to fundamental results characterizing totally positive matrices by Brown--Johnstone--MacGibbon [\textit{J.\ Amer.\ Statist.\ Assoc.}, 1981] (see also Gantmacher--Krein, 1950), Choudhury--Kannan--Khare [\textit{Bull.\ London Math.\ Soc.}, 2021] and Choudhury [\textit{Bull.\ London Math.\ Soc.}, 2022].
+Finally, we show that totally negative/non-positive matrices can not be detected by (single) test vectors from orthants other than the open bi-orthant that have coordinates with alternating signs, via the variation diminishing property or the sign non-reversal property.

-\subjclass[2020]{15B48,(primary), 15A24, 65G30, 90C33 (secondary)}
+\subjclass[2010]{15B48 (primary), 15A24, 65G30, 90C33 (secondary)}